 - Nonprofit & cultural organizations

 - Hospitality and consumer goods companies

-- Licensing and franchise businesses
+- Licensing businesses

 - Individual content creators

 - Galleries, experiential art & AR/VR companies

 Advisory, Transactional and Dispute Resolution